cr0wdedroom/SIEM-and-Threat-Detection-Lab/README.md

 <img src="screenshots/lsass_evtx.png" width="600">

 **Step 4.2: SIEM Dashboard Visualization -**
-I had to make some changes so the final dashboard displays the `full_log_entry` and the correct `attack_type`.
+I had to make some changes so the final dashboard displays the `Full_Log_Entry` and the correct `Attack_Type`.
 It successfully correlates disparate log sources into a single pane of glass.
 By identifying high-criticality events such as Credential Dumping and Brute Force attempts in real-time, the SIEM provides the necessary telemetry for rapid incident response.

 <img src="screenshots/ultimate_dashboard.png" width="600">